Josh Gad: Personal life

 In 2004, Gad met actress Ida Darvish after the two were cast to play a married couple in the David Ives play All in the Timing.
 They married in 2008.
+They have two daughters.
+He is godfather to Bryce Dallas Howard and Seth Gabel's two children.

+Gad has publicly talked about his struggle with generalized anxiety disorder, as part of his effort to combat mental health stigma and shame.
+As an effort towards quashing the mental health stigma, Gad joined other celebrities in 2018 in an ongoing project through the Child Mind Institute, titled #MyYoungerSelf.
+This campaign focuses on normalizing mental health, especially in kids.
+The website features Gad and other celebrities talking about their own personal struggles with mental health and how they've found the help they need, while they also encourage viewers to find what can specifically help them.
+Gad's YouTube series Reunited Apart helped him get through the pandemic and sheltering at home.
+While he was out of work for the duration of the pandemic, he was able to focus on the series and not let his mental health decline.

 Gad has stated that while he loves the traditional aspects of Judaism and celebrates some traditions of his wife's Catholicism, he considers himself spiritual but not religious.
-They have two daughters, Ava Gad, born in 2011, and Isabella Gad, born in 2014.
-Gad has come out in the past couple years talking about his struggle with Generalized Anxiety Disorder, as part of his effort to combat mental health stigma and shame.
-As an effort towards squashing the mental health stigma, Gad joined other celebrities in 2018 in an ongoing project through the Child Mind Institute, titled #MyYoungerSelf.
-This campaign focuses on normalizing mental health especially in kids.
-The website features Gad and other celebrities talking about their own personal struggles with mental health and how they've found the help they need, while they also encourage viewers to find what can specifically help them.
-Gad's YouTube series Reunited Apart helped him get through the pandemic and lockdown.
-While he was out of work for the lockdown, he was able to focus on the series and not let his mental health plummet like many other Americans suffered from during the lockdown period.